ImranZak/InvestAcademy/README.md

 ## Features

-Learning Module & Guided Training
+Learning Module

 - an introductory course about stocks
 - teach teenagers about the concepts

-Second Feature: Quiz Application

-- quiz app where admins can add in questions, pre-set pool of questions
-- then the community can make their own quizzes, but needs to go through regulation
+Guided Training

+- help users practise their knowledge
+- combination of case studies and graph visualisation

-Third Feature: Real-life scenarios & Random AI Mode
+Real-life scenarios & Random AI Mode

+- real-life scenarios with graph visualisations
 - generate case studies using AI
+- user must decide to buy/sell
 - a mix of real and fake case studies using AI
 - example of a case study: Wall Street Crash happened then the stock prices suddenly change, what do you do in that scenario?

+Community Quizzes (TBD)

+- quiz app where admins can add in questions, pre-set pool of questions
+- then the community can make their own quizzes, but needs to go through regulation

 ## Important commands